 Albania says repatriation of 5 from Syria a ‘great step’

-BEIRUT (AP) — The repatriation of four children and a woman related to Albanian nationals who joined Islamic extremist groups in Syria “is a great step” to be followed by more repatriations, Albania’s prime minister said Tuesday.
+TIRANA, Albania (AP) — The successful repatriation of four children and a woman related to Albanian nationals killed fighting with Islamic extremist groups in Syria “is a great step” to be followed by more repatriations, Albania’s prime minister said Tuesday.

-Edi Rama would not reveal the number of Albanian nationals still in Syria but he said they have been identified and “we are well prepared to take the next step and to get back the other children.”
+Edi Rama would not specify the number of Albanians still in Syria but said they have been identified and “we are well prepared to take the next step and to get back the other children.”
+Relatives who remained in Albania say 52 children are still in Syria.

 “We have already made the right step to document everything and now we need to do the right push and I’m very optimistic that this will come very soon,” he said.

-He said the group were now “in a new phase of their life” and would require health and mental care to deal with their trauma and reintegrate and resume their normal life.
+Rama said the group would be given help to deal with their trauma, reintegrate and resume their normal life.

-The return of the five to the Albanian capital of Tirana was arranged after a year of negotiations, Rama said earlier.
-Relatives who remained in Albania say 52 children are in the camps but Rama could not give an exact number.
+Interior Minister Sander Lleshaj, who was also in Beirut, said 20 other Albanian women and children have been interviewed and are expected to be repatriated.
+He said camp authorities are reluctant to release adults who may have been involved in criminal activities but agreed to let the woman go as she has severe health problems.

-A few hundred Albanian men joined the Islamic State and other groups fighting in Syria and Iraq in the early 2010s.
-Many were killed, and their wives and children are stuck in Syrian camps.
+A few hundred Albanians joined the Islamic State and other groups fighting in Syria and Iraq in the early 2010s.
+Many were killed, and their widows and children are stuck in Syrian camps.

 Rama said Lebanon’s intelligence chief Maj.
 Gen. Abbas Ibrahim played a key role in the repatriation.
 The official has been instrumental in negotiations that secured the release of hostages from Syria.